-Priority Practice #1: F1: The school has scheduled time during the school day, and uses a systematic approach (e.g., MTSS, RTI) to prevention and intervention, to promptly address academic and behavioral issues for all students.
+Priority Practice #1: F1: The school uses a systematic approach (e.g., MTSS, RTI) for providing interventions to address academic growth and targeting equity for all students.

 Practice Rationale Provide an explanation for choosing this Practice, including why focusing on this Practice will impact student performance (WAEA indicators).
-Based on the results of our staff survey we had 60% moderately agree and 32% minimally agree about our schools effectiveness in this given practice.
-Improving this practice will increase student learning in all subject areas and subgroups.
-This practice will help us respond constructively and promptly to all student academic and behavioral issues.
-As teachers focus on this, student learning will increase.
+Based on the results of our School Performance Report (SPR), we are not meeting expectations.
+We are below the target level for both growth and equity.
 Improvement Strategy Explain the research-based strategy (or strategies) the school will implement to address this area of need.
 Explain how the strategies, in relation to the research, address the needs of your school's students.
 Explain how the strategy, in relation to the research, addresses the needs of your school's school's adult community members.
-Response to Intervention-Hattie's Effect Size of 1.29 Behavioral Intervention Programs62 Response to Intervention is closely related to many other high-ranking influences on Hattie's list.
+Response to Intervention-Hattie's Effect Size of 1.29 Response to Intervention is closely related to many other high-ranking influences on Hattie's list.
 This strategy is appropriate for our student population because it focuses on student intervention and how we respond when students are not learning through PLC's.
-A Multi-Tiered System of Support will incorporate Response to intervention (RTI) and Positive Behavioral Intervention and Supports (PBIS) is an educational approach that provides early, systematic assistance to children who are struggling in one or many areas of their learning.
+A Multi-Tiered System of Support will incorporate Response to Intervention (RTI) and Positive Behavioral Intervention and Supports (PBIS) is an educational approach that provides early, systematic assistance to children who are struggling in one or many areas of their learning.
 RTI seeks to prevent academic failure through early intervention and frequent progress measurement.